 Chapter 6.
 Updating RHEL 9 content

-With DNF you can check if your system has any pending updates.
+With DNF, you can check if your system has any pending updates.
 You can list packages that need updating and choose to update a single package, multiple packages, or all packages at once.
-If any of the packages you choose to update have dependencies, they are updated as well.
+If any of the packages you choose to update have dependencies, these dependencies are updated as well.

 6.1.
 Checking for updates